tectalic/cpt-editor/readme.txt

 1. Navigate to Dashboard, Settings, Custom Post Types.

 == Frequently Asked Questions ==

+= What does this plugin do? =

+It provides an easy way for you to modify/customise the *labels* of any registered Custom Post Type.
+This includes WordPress' built-in post types, as well as any Custom Post Types created by a plugin or theme.

+= What doesn't this plugin do? =

+It doesn't allow you do other things such as changing a Custom Post Type's rewrite slug or body class.
+Changing those can cause styling or display issues with themes.

+If you look at [this WordPress Codex page](http://codex.wordpress.org/Function_Reference/register_post_type#Arguments), the `labels` values can be changed by this plugin.
+All other parameters (such as `description`, `public`, `exclude_from_search`, etc. ***cannot*** be customised using this plugin.

 = Does this plugin modify any core WordPress, plugin or theme files? =